 GODS, MYTHS & MORTALS

 Gods, Myths & Mortals brings 8,000 years of Greek civilisation to Melbourne – with each time period celebrating the continuity and transformation which have shaped the Greek world.
 Carefully curated objects trace the development of tools and technologies to the expansion of trade; the role of myth as a means to understand the known world, to the shift towards monotheism; and the maintenance of identity during foreign rule and the emergence of the Greek state.

 All treasures are from the renowned Benaki Museum, Athens as part of an ongoing collaboration between our two museums and will be on permanent exhibition at the Hellenic Museum until 2024.

 ABOUT THE COLLABORATION

-In 2013, the Hellenic Museum announced its partnership with the world-renowned Benaki Museum in Athens, Greece intending to further establish dialogue between contemporary Melbourne and ancient cultures, in exploration of Australia’s diverse cultural identity and makeup.
+In 2013, the Hellenic Museum announced its partnership with the world-renowned Benaki Museum in Athens, Greece, intending to further establish a dialogue between contemporary Melbourne and ancient cultures, in exploration of Australia's diverse cultural identity and makeup.

-This collection, like others that have followed including The Art of Adornment: Greek Jewellery of the 17th to 19th Centuries and Against the Ruins: Photographs by Nelly's allows visitors to experience the histories that inform the makeup of society today.
+This collection, like others that have followed, including the Art of Adornment: Greek Jewellery of the 17th to 19th Centuries and Against the Ruins: Photographs by Nelly's allows visitors to experience the multiplicity of histories that inform the makeup of Greek society today.